 All bookings are made subject to the following terms and conditions which form the basis of your contract with Dr Thomson's Tours and the person making the booking (by email or letter) agrees to be bound by them for him/her self and on behalf of all members of his/her party.

-The person making the booking, ('the client') shall pay to Dr Thomson's Tours ('the Company') the required deposit of £150 / US$200 per person at the time of booking.
+The person making the booking, ('the client') shall pay to Dr Thomson's Tours ('the Company') a deposit at the time of booking.
 The booking is not confirmed until the client receives written confirmation.
 The deposit is non-returnable in the event of cancellation by the client, the only exception being cancellation within 7 days of receipt of and dissatisfaction with these Booking Conditions.

-(a) There may be occasions where a booking may have to be cancelled or altered to a material extent and the Company reserves the right to cancel, curtail or refuse any booking or to alter the cost or other arrangements due to circumstances or events beyond their control referred to in section (f).
+(b) There may be occasions where a booking may have to be cancelled or altered to a material extent and the Company reserves the right to cancel, curtail or refuse any booking or to alter the cost or other arrangements due to circumstances or events beyond their control.
 In such circumstances the client will be advised of the alteration in arrangements and, prior to the commencement of the booking, shall be entitled to withdraw from the booking and receive a refund of all monies paid.
 The Company shall then have no further liability.
 Alternatively, with the client's agreement, the Company may rearrange the booking on an alternative basis.
-If the company has to make a material alteration to, or has to cancel a booking within 8 weeks of the commencement of the booking for reasons other than due to circumstances or events beyond their control as referred to in section (f) below, the client will in addition to the foregoing be given a nominal ex gratia payment as compensation, which payment shall be higher in the event that the material alteration or cancellation occurs within 14 days of the commencement of the booking.
-Material alterations shall not include delays in departure or other travel arrangements due to circumstances beyond the Company's control as referred to in section (f) below.
+If the company has to make a material alteration to, or has to cancel a booking within 8 weeks of the commencement of the booking for reasons other than due to circumstances or events beyond their control, the client will in addition to the foregoing be given a nominal ex gratia payment as compensation, which payment shall be higher in the event that the material alteration or cancellation occurs within 14 days of the commencement of the booking.

-(e) Subject to the other provisions of this paragraph the Company will pay to the client the equivalent of such damages as they would be entitled to receive under English law in an English Court for any personal injury to the client, including illness or death, caused by the negligence as understood in English law, of the employees or agents of the Company or of any of the Company's suppliers contracted or sub-contracted by the Company to provide any part of the arrangements for the booking as described in the brochures, providing that they were acting within the scope of or in the course of their employment when the accident happened.
-The Company accepts no liability for air, rail or sea carriers performing any domestic, internal or international carriage of whatever kind; where transport is by air, sea or rail, the Company's obligations and liabilities are limited in the manner provided in the relevant International Conventions.
+(d) Subject to the other provisions of this paragraph the Company will pay to the client the equivalent of such damages as they would be entitled to receive under English law in an English Court for any personal injury to the client, including illness or death, caused by the negligence as understood in English law, of the employees or agents of the Company, providing that they were acting within the scope of or in the course of their employment when the accident happened.
 The Company will make payment provided the injured client (1) notifies the Company of any claim for personal injury within 28 days of his/her return from the booking; (2) assigns to the Company any rights against the supplier or any other person or party the client may have relating to the claim, and (3) agrees to cooperate fully with the Company should the Company or its Insurers wish to enforce those rights which have been assigned to the Company or to which the Company are subrogated.

 The deposit paid will be deducted from the invoice and the balance is normally due 8 weeks prior to the commencement of the booking.
 Payment in full is required at the time of booking for bookings made less than 8 weeks prior to the commencement of the booking.
 If we do not receive full payment on time, we have the right to treat your booking as cancelled by you; in this event you will forfeit your deposit.
 It is not possible for refunds to be made if the client arrives late or leaves early for any reason.

-(ii) If one or some members of a larger party who have booked a tour together cancels, then the Company may need to recalculate the amount due from the remaining clients if the funds due will no longer meet the fixed costs of delivering the tour.
+(ii) If one or some members of a party who have booked a tour together cancels, then the Company will need to recalculate the amount due from the remaining clients as the funds due will no longer meet the fixed costs of delivering the tour.

-Information and prices in the Company's brochures are correct at the time of going to press and the Company cannot be held responsible for any changes which occur outside our control.
-We shall do what we can to maintain prices but reserve the right to vary them due to fluctuations in the exchange rates, increases in fuel prices, increases in VAT or TVA, government action and increases levied by the companies providing transportation or accommodation.
+Information and prices on the Company's website are correct at the time of updating and the Company cannot be held responsible for any changes which occur outside our control.
+We shall do what we can to maintain prices but reserve the right to vary them due to fluctuations in the exchange rates, increases in fuel prices, increases in VAT, government action and increases levied by the companies providing transportation or accommodation.
 In any event we will absorb increases up to 5% of the total cost and we will only pass on extra costs if the surcharge exceeds 5%.
 If the increase in price exceeds 10% the client will be entitled to cancel with full refund of all monies paid excluding insurance premiums and alteration charges.
 Should you decide to cancel for this reason you must do so within 14 days of the date printed on the invoice.

 This Agreement shall be governed by the Law of England and Wales in every particular, including formation and interpretation, and shall be deemed to have been made in England.